 As this is the first time that the games are not being organised in Kyrgyzstan, it remains to be seen what the Turkish version will look like.
 However, if the previous games are anything to go by then expect to be immersed in unadulterated nomadic culture with heart-pounding action, mind-blowing displays of skill and strength, around-the-clock photo opportunities, warm hospitality, colourful yurts and dress and unforgettable memories.

 How to get to the World Nomad Games 2020?

 This year the games will take place for the first time in Turkey.
-The location and dates have not been announced yet so watch this space for updated details as and when more information is being released.
+They will reportedly be held in the Turkish city of Bursa in Anatolia but the exact location and dates have not been announced yet.
+Watch this space for updated details as and when more information is being released.

 Where to stay at the World Nomad Games 2020?

-The Turkish location has not been announced yet.
-However, when travelling to Turkey, use our booking engine which searches and compares hotels and flights from all major booking sites.
+The Turkish Youth and Sports Minister has reportedly confirmed that the Games will be held in Bursa, Turkey’s fourth most populous city in northwestern Anatolia, but the exact location has not been announced yet.
+However, when travelling to Bursa, use our booking engine which searches and compares hotels and flights from all major booking sites.
 You will find the best deals here without it costing you any extra penny:

 Tickets to the opening and closing ceremonies of the World Nomad Games